 - Ask your GP to check your blood pressure - raised blood pressure increases the chance of further bleeding.

-The outlook in vitreous haemorrhage depends both on the cause and on the severity.
-Vitreous haemorrhage resulting from posterior vitreous detachment usually has a better prognosis, particularly if the eye is otherwise normal.
-Where severe diabetic eye disease or macular degeneration has resulted in abnormal blood vessels, the outlook for the vision will be much less good.
+The outlook (prognosis) in vitreous haemorrhage depends both on the cause and on the severity.
+Vitreous haemorrhage resulting from posterior vitreous detachment usually has a good prognosis, with restoration of vision, particularly if the eye is otherwise normal.
+Where severe diabetic eye disease or macular degeneration has resulted in abnormal blood vessels, the outlook for the vision is much less good.
 The outlook in penetrating eye injury is often poor.

 How is vitreous haemorrhage prevented?

 Prevention of vitreous haemorrhage involves preventing the underlying causes.
 This includes careful and regular management of diabetic eye disease (which tends to be worse in less well-controlled diabetes) and high blood pressure, and giving up smoking.

 The eye should always be protected from trauma during high-risk activities such as filing, grinding and hammering, using firearms and playing sports with high-speed balls, such as squash.

 Hi guys I have had problems with eyes for a while, like weird symptoms when I move them I can actually hear them move and they ache a bit, I'm guessing the muscle behind my eyes?
 I've had insomnia...Liam36009